TeamLemonPie/BeddoControl/README.md

 #### Manage Readers
 "Reader" is a synonym for one of the NFC scanners.
-- map readers to sets
+- assign readers to sets
-- map readers for board cards
+- assign readers for board cards

 #### Status Labels
-- visualize if a connection to BeddoMischer is established shows specific IP address and port of that connection
+- visualize whether a connection to BeddoMischer is established, shows specific IP address and port of that connection
-- visualize if a MIDI device is successfully connected
+- visualize whether a MIDI device is successfully connected
 - visualize the number of BeddoFabrik systems that are connected to BeddoMischer

 #### Master Lock Button
 - locks all input (Instructs BeddoMischer to reject any incoming messages regarding scanned cards.)
 - unlocks all input (re-enables the scanning of cards.)

-#### New Round Buttton
+#### New Round Button
 - clears the scanned cards for all players and board (replaces the cards with default images in the overlay and sends a clear command to all connected BeddoFabrik systems.)
 - resets the win probability for all players
 - changes the state of all players that are marked as "fold" to "active" (This will add the players to the overlay again)